chhylp123/BitMapperBS/README.md

      >>Added support of BitMapperBS to accept read files compressed by gzip (.fq.gz or .fastq.gz).
      >>BitMapperBS fixed the bug of the SAM flag when aligning the single-end reads from pbat protocol.
+     >>BitMapperBS can check if the AVX2 instructions are supported by CPU automatically.
+If AVX2 is supported, the AVX2 version of BitMapperBS will be compiled, otherwise the SSE4.2 version of BitMapperBS will be compiled.
+Please note that the AVX2 version of BitMapperBS may be slightly slower than SSE4.2 version of BitMapperBS.

+ fixed the bug of the SAM flag when aligning the single-end reads from pbat protocol.

 ### Contacts ###